 5K Fundraiser

-A 5K walk/run is perfect for advertising for your group, exercising, fundraising, and involving your community!
-This is a different kind of fundraiser, but it will truly pay off in the end (in more ways than one)!
-Use this event guide to help plan your 5K fundraiser.
+A 5K (3.1 mile) walk or run is the perfect, all-in-one event for advertising your group, exercising, fundraising, and involving your community in pro-life efforts!
+It’s a unique fundraiser, but it will truly pay off in the end in more ways than one.
+Use this event guide to help plan your 5K fundraiser for maximum success.

 Plan ahead.